 History of Publications

 The history of the publications of New England Historic Genealogical Society is the history of the institution itself.
 From its inception, NEHGS has sought to produce and share the very best in genealogical research.
 From scholarly articles to introductory research guides, our publications have appealed to and assisted researchers of all levels.
 In the early years our interest was solely on New England, but over the past several decades we have expanded our focus well beyond the region’s borders.
+Today our scholarship, old and new, is offered in an unprecedented variety of accessible formats.

 American Ancestors magazine